 The resources to be registered and their uses are as follows.

 Registered target Usage PreOnline script of userApplication Add the secondary IP address to the network interface of the virtual machine on the operational system.

-Registered target Usage Takeover network resources In the operational system, the takeover IP address is activated.
+Takeover network resources In the operational system, the takeover IP address is activated.